 What is the Metro Library Network?

-The Metro Library Network was created in 1999 when the Cedar Rapids Public Library (including its West Side Branch), the Marion Public Library, and the Hiawatha Public Library agreed to cooperate to provide library services to the metro area.
+The Metro Library Network was created in 1999 when the Cedar Rapids Public Library (including Ladd Library), the Marion Public Library, and the Hiawatha Public Library agreed to cooperate to provide library services to the metro area.

 Since that time, the three libraries have provided a unified electronic catalog.
 When you search the catalog from any library, or remotely from your home or office, you are able to search the holdings of all three libraries at one time.